ceymard/kronk/README.md

 In pug templates we can access this metadata directly as it is injected into the locals.

-Do not use the `kronk` key for you own data as it has a special meaning.

 ```jade
 ---
 // This is a yaml metadata section.